Particular/Workshop/exercises/04 - Integration with ITOps.md

 ## Exercise 04.1 - Send and handle integration command from Shipping to ITops

 In this exercise, we'll have the saga in `Shipping` tell ITOps to integrate with FedEx.
 The saga will do this by sending a command to ITOps when it knows an order has both been placed and paid for.
-ItOps will fetch the data through providers and call FedEx.
+ITOps will fetch the data through providers and call FedEx.

 **1)** Compile the application to retrieve all NuGet packages.